-The sensor calibration is used to realign differences between the temperature displayed and the actual temperature in the appliance.
+The sensor calibration allows you to offset differences between the set and the actual temperature.
+To do so, determine the actual temperature using a calibrated measuring gauge.

 Setting range for C sensor (control sensor): +/- 3 Kelvin in 0.1 Kelvin increments.